No. 4 Alabama finishes off SEC title double dip at tourney

 NASHVILLE, Tenn.
+(AP)Brandon Miller walked along the front row, celebrating and slapping high-fives with family and friends.
+Even his high school coach was in the building.

+Playing in his hometown certainly made the Southeastern Conference Tournament a friendly location for the league’s best player and tourney MVP – a freshman who also finds himself fielding questions about his off-court actions in January.

-(AP) — Brandon Miller scored 23 points and grabbed 12 rebounds as fourth-ranked Alabama smothered No. 18 Texas A&M 82-63 on Sunday for the Crimson Tide’s second Southeastern Conference Tournament championship in three seasons.
+Miller scored 23 points and grabbed 12 rebounds as fourth-ranked Alabama smothered No. 18 Texas A&M 82-63 on Sunday for the Crimson Tide’s second SEC Tournament championship in three seasons.

+“It means a lot just to have my family come just five minutes down the road to watch me play …,” Miller said.
+“The fun part is just really going out and getting a win with my guys in the SEC championship.”

-The Crimson Tide also capped their second SEC double dip in three seasons after picking up their regular-season trophy before Friday’s quarterfinals.
-The Tide (29-5) extended the program record for wins while adding its eighth tournament title in its 15th appearance; both are second only to Kentucky in the SEC.
+It was the Crimson Tide’s second SEC double dip in three seasons, having picked up their regular-season trophy Friday.
+The Tide (29-5) extended the program record for wins while adding its eighth tournament title in its 15th appearance; both second only to Kentucky in the SEC.

+Alabama coach Nate Oats said sweeping the SEC twice in three years with totally different teams speaks to the talent they’ve recruited.

+“We’re fortunate to have the best player on the floor this year every time we walked out with Brandon,” Oats said of the AP All-SEC player and newcomer of the year.

 The second-seeded Aggies (25-9) dropped to 0-3 in the tournament finale, losing for a second straight year.
 Dexter Dennis led Texas A&M with 14 points, Wade Taylor IV had 13 and Tyrece Radford 12.